Bring the Donuts

 Essential product management reading

-Ken Norton shares his favorite books for product managers.
+Ken Norton shares his recommended books for product managers.
 The best books on product leadership, innovation, management, shipping winning products, and design thinking.

 Ants and Aliens: Long-term Product Planning